A little history and context:

 Cantonese is the most widely spoken language, and Hong Kong uses traditional Chinese characters, as opposed to the simplified ones employed on the mainland since the 1950s.
 British colonisation also made English widely spoken, and now, Mandarin is also becoming more common, though Hong Kong–Mainland sentiments vary from indifferent to extremely hostile (see above protests for reasons why).
 Hong Kong also has a huge community of Filippina, Indonesian and Thai women, working mostly as domestic helpers under unfair labor conditions, with Sunday as their only day off where they gather in public spaces.
 Hong Kong is also home to a sizeable expat community, many working in finance, law, and hospitality.

-Hong Kong’s commercial art galleries, auction houses, and nonprofit organizations have established a strong presence over many decades, but in recent years, the art world’s attention turned to Hong Kong as a major focal point in Asia.
+Hong Kong’s commercial art galleries, auction houses, nonprofit organizations, and independent, community & DIYs spaces have established a strong presence over many decades, but in recent years, the art world’s attention turned to Hong Kong as a major focal point in Asia.
 With Art Basel running an edition of its monumental art fair in the city since 2013, and several private and government-initiated museums in the works, Hong Kong is primed to become an even bigger supporter of arts and culture.